wking/swc-boot-camps/Workflow.md

     $ git push origin 2012-12-my-camp

 and submit a pull request (the base branch should match your `YYYY-MM-LOCATION` branch tag).
+The base branch of your pull request is irrelevant; GitHub doesn't allow you to explicitly request new branches with pull requests.

 After the pull request is accepted (which shouldn't take long, since there shouldn't be any controversy over its content), the developer who merged the pull request will tag the boot camp branch and delete the branch itself

     $ git tag 2012-12-my-camp swc/2012-12-my-camp
     $ git push swc tag 2012-12-my-camp